Skip to content

 Published on April 2, 2022 by Raveaboutfood

 This is a tried and true recipe that has nearly 150 positive reviews, including mine, on tasteofhome.com.
 It is a great way to use up those over ripe bananas sitting on your kitchen counter.
-Originally a recipe contributed to the magazine by Karen Dryak of Nebraska.
 Easy to make with tons of sweet banana flavor, Frosted Banana Bars are a winner!

 Frosted Banana Bars

-This recipe is in the top three for cakes that I’ve made most often.
-It IS that good!
+This recipe, originally contributed to the magazine by Karen Dryak of Nebraska, is one of the top three cakes that I’ve made most often.
+It is that GOOD!
 Frosted Banana Bars are so easy to make, moist and delicious, and freeze easily for a great dessert to serve to unexpected company.
 And the banana flavor is off the charts!

 Frosted Banana Bars